MKFM's Call With Santa

 Santa usually visits Milton Keynes once a year to deliver all of his presents to children overnight on Christmas Eve.

-But this year, as it’s MK’s 50th birthday, he is giving the city special treatment by calling some lucky girls and boys from across the area to check their Christmas list and find out who has been naughty or nice.
+But this year he is giving the city special treatment by calling some lucky girls and boys from across the area to check their Christmas list and find out who has been naughty or nice.

 If you know a true believer, you can call Santa on 01908 965222 and run through your Christmas list, tell him what you’re having for Christmas dinner and ensure the elves know where to leave all the presents on Christmas Eve.

 He’d probably be grateful to know if your chimney is clear or not as well!

 As Santa is a busy man, each child can leave him a message and be in with a chance of a call back from the man himself during his break.

 Santa will be on The MK Breakfast Show every weekday in December.